-This does two good things: one, it’s easier to pull off graphically; and two, I think this will result in greater gameplay depth.
-A player will potentially be able to fire bullets to hit something at the back that still has its shields up, kill something at the front with shields down, and then swap the disruptor phoneme in time for that first bullet/volley of bullets to hit the enemy at the back.
+This does two good things.
+One, it’s easier to pull off graphically.
+Two, I think this will result in greater gameplay depth.
+A player will potentially be able to fire bullets to hit something at the back while it still has its shields up, kill something at the front with shields down, then swap the disruptor phoneme in time for that first bullet/volley of bullets to hit the enemy at the back.

 Getting shields on enemies had been my plan from the start of last session, but it was in making them that I came up with the disruptor idea.
-So once shields were implemented, I refactored the ship to support a disruptor instead of changing bullets.
-There’s no change to how the game works from the player perspective, but it’s very different under the hood.
-I’ll probably do more refactoring in the future, bringing player and enemy bullets into one class, like I originally had them, now that player bullets are no longer to be attached to phonemes.
+Once shields were implemented, I refactored the ship to support a disruptor instead of changing bullets.
+There’s no change to how the game works from the player perspective.
+It’s very different, though, under the hood.
+I’ll probably refactor more in the future, bringing player and enemy bullets into one class.
+That was how I originally had them.
+Now that player bullets are no longer to be attached to phonemes, separate classes are unnecessary.

 I love Trello, but it works best when everything is broken down into small tasks.
-I had things lumped together which worked thematically, but had too many things to do in one spot.
+Some things I’d lumped together worked thematically, but had too many things to do in one spot.
 I like what I have now much better.
 You can check it out if you like.

 Godot Lessons Learned from Ludum Dare

 This past weekend was Ludum Dare 35.
 I found the theme incredibly uninspiring and didn’t get to work until late evening on Saturday.
-This means that instead of getting gameplay sorted on Saturday and making levels on Sunday, I got gameplay sorted on Saturday and didn’t have enough motivation left over to do much else.
+I got gameplay sorted on Saturday but didn’t have enough motivation left over to do much else.